Complete Next-to-Leading Order QCD Corrections to $ZZ$ Production in Gluon Fusion: Introduction

 \section{Introduction}

 The advent of the High-Luminosity LHC brings exciting opportunities to measure Standard Model parameters at unprecedented precision.
-An important process in this regard is the production of a pair of $Z$ bosons, which is relevant for new physics searches~\cite{ATLAS:2020tlo,ATLAS:2020fry,CMS:2021itu,CMS:2019qem} and provides a significant background to Higgs production in the four-lepton channel~\cite{Aaboud:2018puo,Sirunyan:2018sgc,Sirunyan:2019twz,ATLAS:2020wny}, both for on- and off-shell Higgs bosons. $Z$ boson pair production has been measured at $13.6$ TeV~\cite{ATLAS:2023dew} and used to constrain anomalous CP-odd neutral triple gauge couplings~\cite{ATLAS:2023zrv}.
-Comparing resonant and non-resonant Higgs production allows for an indirect probe of the Higgs width~\cite{Caola:2013yja,Campbell:2013una}, and continuum $Z$ pair production can contribute significantly to off-shell Higgs production through interference~\cite{Kauer:2012hd,Kauer:2013qba}.
-Constraints on the Higgs width have been obtained in this way both by the CMS~\cite{CMS:2022ley} and ATLAS experiments~\cite{ATLAS:2023dnm}.
-Given the phenomenological relevance, precise theoretical predictions for the $Z$ pair production process are desirable.
+An important process in this regard is $Z$ pair production, which is relevant for new physics searches~\cite{ATLAS:2020tlo,ATLAS:2020fry,CMS:2021itu,CMS:2019qem} and provides a significant background to Higgs production in the four-lepton channel~\cite{Aaboud:2018puo,Sirunyan:2018sgc,Sirunyan:2019twz,ATLAS:2020wny}, both for on- and off-shell Higgs bosons. $Z$ boson pair production has been measured at $13.6$ TeV~\cite{ATLAS:2023dew} and used to constrain anomalous CP-odd neutral triple gauge couplings~\cite{ATLAS:2023zrv}.
+Comparing resonant and nonresonant Higgs production allows for an indirect probe of the Higgs width~\cite{Caola:2013yja,Campbell:2013una}, and continuum $Z$ pair production can contribute significantly to off-shell Higgs production through interference~\cite{Kauer:2012hd,Kauer:2013qba}.
+Constraints on the Higgs width have been obtained in this way both by CMS~\cite{CMS:2022ley} and ATLAS experiments~\cite{ATLAS:2023dnm}.
+Given the phenomenological relevance, precise theoretical predictions for this process are desirable.